-The results of the 2005 FCAT Mathematics subtest indicated that fifty-two (52) percent of the third grade students, forty-nine (49) percent of the fourth grade students, and forty-four (44) percent of the fifth grade students tested scored at or above Achievement Level 3.
-Upon reviewing the data, the results of the 2005 Mathematics subtest indicated that sixty-eight (68) percent of all students tested made annual learning gains.
+The results of the 2006 FCAT Mathematics subtest indicated that fifty-three (53) percent of the third grade students, forty-one (41) percent of the fourth grade students, and forty-two (42) percent of the fifth grade students tested scored at or above Achievement Level 3.
+Upon reviewing the data, the results of the 2006 Mathematics subtest indicated that sixty (60) percent of all students tested made annual learning gains in mathematics.
+Data further revealed that forty-nine(49)percent of all students tested met high standards in the area of Mathematics.